-CSS Selectors are identified by css value in queryLanguage attribute.
+CSS Selectors are identified by the value css in the queryLanguage attribute.

 5.3.3.1 Absolute selector

-Absolute selector MUST be interpreted as selector as defined in [Selectors Level 3].
+An absolute selector MUST be interpreted as a selector as defined in [Selectors Level 3].
 Both simple selectors and groups of selectors can be used.

 5.3.3.2 Relative selector

-Relative selector MUST be interpreted as selector as defined in [Selectors Level 3].
-Selector is not evaluated against the complete document tree but only against subtrees rooted at nodes selected by selector in the selector attribute.
+A relative selector MUST be interpreted as a selector as defined in [Selectors Level 3].
+A selector is not evaluated against the complete document tree but only against subtrees rooted at nodes selected by the selector in the selector attribute.

 5.3.4 Additional query languages